elementary/website/docs/code/getting-started.md

     app_window.add (grid);
     app_window.show_all ();

+Since we're adding translatable strings, don't forget to update your translation template by running `make pot`.

 ## Sending Notifications {#sending-notifications}
 Now that we have a Gtk.Application we can send notifications.
-See that button we created?, let's connect function to it!
-After you created the button, add the following function to it!
+Let's connect a function to the button we created and use it to send a notification:

     show_button.clicked.connect (() => {
         var notification = new Notification (_("Hello World"));
         notification.set_body (_("This is my first notification!"));
-        this.send_notification ("notify-test", notification);
+        this.send_notification ("notify.app", notification);
     });

-Okay, now compile your new app.
-It all looks good?
-Perfect!
-Now click the "Send" button!
-You saw the notification?
-That's great!
-Don't forget to `make pot` when you add new strings.
-Now commit and push your project.
+Okay, now compile your new app. if everythink works, you should see your new app.
+Click the "Send" button.
+Did you see the notification?
+Great!
+Don't forget to commit and push your project in order to save your branch for later.

-## Notification Features {#notification-features}
+## Additional Features {#Additional-features}
-Notifications also have a few other fancy features you can use.
+Now that you know how to send basic notifications, lets talk about a couple ways to make your notifications better.
+Notifications are most useful when users can indentify where they came from and they contain relevant information.
+In order to make sure your notifications are useful, there are three important features you should know about: setting an icon, replacing a notification, and setting priority.

 ### Icons {#icons}
-Notifications with just text look ugly, and it doesn't tell you easily wich app sent it.
-You probably want your notification to have an icon.
-Luckily for us, adding an icon is fairly easy!
+In order to make sure users can easily recognize a notification, we should set a relevant icon.
 Right after the `var notification = New Notification` line, add:

-	Gtk.Image image = new Gtk.Image.from_icon_name ("application-default-icon", Gtk.IconSize.DIALOG);
+	var image = new Gtk.Image.from_icon_name ("dialog-warning", Gtk.IconSize.DIALOG);
 	notification.set_icon (image.gicon);

-And that's it!
-Compile your app again, and press that "Send" button.
-As you can see, the notification now has an icon!
-Using this method, by changing the first string you can set the icon to anyone you wish!
-You can use ```gtk3-icon-browser``` to see what system icons are available for you to use.
+That's it.
+Compile your app again, and press the "Send" button.
+As you can see, the notification now has an icon.
+Using this method, you can set the icon to anything you'd like.
+You can use ```gtk3-icon-browser``` to see what system icons are available.

 ### Replace {#replace}
-We now know how to send a notification, <!--but now the user has interacted with your app.
-How do we remove it? --> but what if you need to update it with new information?
-Well we can easily do it thanks to the notification ID.
-This ID can be any string you wish used for you to be able to identify which notification is which from the code.
-For now we just named it `"notify-test"`.
-When you start coding your own app, notifications IDs should be your app's ID, the one used in Gtk.Application.
+We now know how to send a notification, but what if you need to update it with new information?
+Thanks to the notification ID, we can easily replace a notification.
+The notification ID should be the same as the app ID that we set in `Gtk.Application`.

 Let's make the replace button.
 This button will replace the current notification with one with different information.
-Let's create a new button for it, and let's add it to the grid:
+Let's create a new button for it, and add it to the grid:

-	var update_button = new Gtk.Button.with_label (_("Update"));
+	var replace_button = new Gtk.Button.with_label (_("Replace"));
 	grid.add (update_button);

-	update_button.clicked.connect (() => {
+	replace_button.clicked.connect (() => {
 		var notification = new Notification (_("Hello Again"));
 		notification.set_body (_("This is my second Notification!"));

-		Gtk.Image image = new Gtk.Image.from_icon_name ("application-default-icon", Gtk.IconSize.DIALOG);
+		var image = new Gtk.Image.from_icon_name ("dialog-warning", Gtk.IconSize.DIALOG);
 		notification.set_icon (image.gicon);

-		this.send_notification ("notify-test", notification);
+		this.send_notification ("notify.app", notification);
 	});
 <!--
 Now, let's do the withdraw button: